-The actuarial function on the Group level provides guidance and monitoring tools across all the legal entities.
-It is also responsible for setting and monitoring EEA policy in respect of product profitability and risk.
+The actuarial function at the Group level provides guidance and monitoring tools across all legal entities.
+It is also responsible for overseeing policy in respect of product profitability and risk.

 The actuarial function for each of the major subsidiaries is detailed in Section B.6 of each of their SFCRs attached as appendices to this report.